Department:School of Humanities and Social Sciences

 Daniel’s expertise is broadly in the sociology of class, culture and identity.
 His research interests include elite identities, Britishness, as well as popular culture, celebrity and new social media.

-Daniel joined Anglia Ruskin University in 2015 after a post as Lecturer in Sociology at Canterbury Christ Church University between 2013-2015 and completing his PhD at the University of Exeter in 2013.
+Daniel joined Anglia Ruskin University in August 2015, prior to which he was Lecturer in Sociology at Canterbury Christ Church University (2013-2015).
+His academic background is in history and sociology, and he completed his PhD in Sociology at the University of Exeter in 2013.

 Smith, D., 2015.
 Self-Heckle: Russell Kane’s stand up as an example of 'comedic sociology'.
 Ephemera: theory & politics in organisation, 15(3), pp.561-579.